Making a family loan? Watch out for the tax implications

 • Purchasing a ‘buy-to-let’ property (in recent years this relief is now restricted to the basic rate of tax for residential properties).

 It is not compulsory to draw up a loan agreement, but it is a good idea to do so.
-Setting out the loan conditions in writing gives you the opportunity to make it clear to the borrower what your terms and conditions are for making the loan including when the loan is to be repaid.
-This helps avoid misunderstandings and may be used to support the existence of the loan for tax purposes if necessary.
+Setting out the loan conditions in writing makes it clear to the borrower what your terms and conditions are for making the loan, including when the loan is to be repaid.
+This helps avoid misunderstandings, and can be used to support the existence of the loan for tax purposes if necessary.

-Some circumstances may warrant the costs of engaging a lawyer to draft and execute a formal legal document between both parties under which the lender could (as a last resort) sue the borrower if they default on the loan repayment.
-It is also important to get specific legal advice if the loan is to be secured by a charge over a property or other asset.
+Particularly large or complex loans may warrant the costs of engaging a lawyer to execute a formal legal document between both parties under which the lender could, as a last resort, sue the borrower if they default on the loan repayment.
+It is also important to get specific legal advice if the loan is to going be secured by a charge over a property or other asset.
 For example, you may want to build in some protection to ensure the funds are kept within the family if the borrower separates from their partner.

 If the debt is waived, it then becomes a gift.
-At this date (and not when the loan was made) the gift is treated as a potentially exempt transfer which will fall out of the lender’s estate seven years later.
-For example, say the £100,000 loan was made in 2010 and ultimately waived on 1 February 2020.
-This will be a £100,000 gift made on 1 February 2020 which becomes a potentially exempt transfer for the period to 1 February 2027 (after which it ceases to be considered for IHT purposes).
+At this date - not when the loan was made - the gift is treated as a potentially exempt transfer which will fall out of the lender’s estate seven years later.
+For example, if the £100,000 loan was made in 2010 and was ultimately waived on 1 February 2020, this will become a £100,000 gift made on 1 February 2020, which becomes a potentially exempt transfer for the period to 1 February 2027, after which it ceases to be considered for IHT purposes.

 If the borrower dies with the loan outstanding this will be a deductible liability for calculating the value of their net IHT estate providing it is not caught by the restrictions on deducting liabilities for IHT purposes which were introduced in July 2013.